I welcome the Minister of State, Deputy Stanton.

 The Minister is informed by the Garda Commissioner that in regard to the deployment of Garda personnel a distribution model is used which takes into account all relevant factors, including population, crime trends and the policing needs of individual Garda divisions, including the DMR north division, with a view to providing an effective and responsive police service.
 This may include directing resources at areas designated as hot spots for anti-social behaviour.
 The area referenced by the Senator forms part of the DMR north division and the Minister is informed by the Garda Commissioner that the Garda strength in this division as of 31 October 2018, the latest date for which figures are readily available, was 698.
 There are also 40 Garda reserves and 48 civilians attached to the division.
 In addition, where appropriate, the work of local gardaí is supported by a number of national Garda units, such as the National Bureau of Criminal Investigation, the armed support units, the Garda National Economic Crime Bureau and the Garda National Drugs and Organised Crime Bureau.
 Working with communities to tackle public disorder and reduce anti-social behaviour remains the key priority for An Garda Síochána.
 This approach includes a strong focus on quality of life issues and collaboration with local authorities to help address the causes of anti-social behaviour.

-Unfortunately, I am not overly impressed with the Minister of State's response.
+Unfortunately, I am not overly impressed by the Minister of State's response.
 An Garda Síochána says it needs more resources and that this requires political decision but when one raises the issue with political masters they say it is an issue for the Garda Commissioner.
-The assistant Garda commissioner said that Stepaside Garda station was not a priority yet the Government is proceeding to reopen it.
+The assistant Garda commissioner said Stepaside Garda station was not a priority, yet the Government is proceeding to reopen it.

 I ask the Minister of State, Deputy Stanton, to impress on the Minister, Deputy Flanagan, the seriousness of what is happening in this area in terms of the number of muggings and assaults on young people, leaving them traumatised.
 I recently sat in the kitchen of the home of one young man traumatised by the ordeal he had to endure, which was a 45 minute assault.
 It is appalling that the Minister of State's response is that it is a matter for the Garda Commissioner to decide where policing resources are allocated.
 I suggest that greater emphasis needs to be put on policing in the north Dublin area, with less obsession on the reopening of Stepaside Garda station.